 Know Before You Go to Wilder Kaiser in Summer

-- I’d recommend spending 5 to 7 days in Wilder Kaiser.
+- I’d recommend spending 5 to 7 days at Wilder Kaiser.
 There’s so much to do, no matter how active you want to be.

 - The Wilder Kaiser Guest Card (free when you’re staying in Wilder Kaiser) entitles you to free public transportation between all four villages and to the start of hiking trails.
 I loved it and you really don’t need a car when visiting in summer.

-- The tourism board offers a varied weekly programme with 12 activities and guided hikes each week.
+- The tourism board offers a varied weekly program with 12 activities and guided hikes each week.
 Most of these are free.
 Ask for the updated program at the local tourist office.

 - There are also special programs and events.
 Check out Wilder Kaiser’s Summer Program for further details.